← Back to IAMAW Governance Hub

 National Airlines is not as transparent at the local annual-report layer as CommuteAir.
 The public record clearly supports IAM representation and District 142 administration, but a stand-alone National-specific LM-2, LM-3, or LM-4 comparable to CommuteAir’s Local Lodge 2339N filing has not yet been independently verified.

 That does not mean no local unit exists.
-IAMAW International’s 2023 LM-2 accounts-receivable schedule shows IAM Local Lodge 2339G as a separate unit inside the Grand Lodge ledger.
-That is useful evidence that National’s local layer exists inside IAMAW’s accounting structure, but it is not the same thing as a publicly verified local annual LM filing.
+IAMAW International’s 2023 LM-2 shows IAM Local Lodge 2339G in its accounting structure with an outstanding accounts-receivable balance, which is useful evidence that a National-linked local exists inside the broader IAMAW structure.

-For CrewSignal readers, that means National Airlines is currently much clearer as an International-to-district money trail than as a full International-to-district-to-local annual-report trail.
+For readers, that means National Airlines is currently much clearer as an International-to-district money trail than as a fully surfaced International-to-district-to-local annual-report trail.

 Key Findings